jigarius/drupal-migration-example/import/README.md

 # Import data

-For the module to work, please move this _import_ directory to the _files_ directory of the site you are working with.
+For the module to work, this _import_ directory must be copied to the _files_ directory of the site you are working with.
 I have included migration source data (the CSV files and the associated image files) in the module's directory just to be able to pack everything together and push it to a GitHub repo for making it all available to you with ease.
 However, the project expects the _import_ directory to be located in the _public_ directory of the site you are working with.
-Hence, the files should be arranged such that, the _program.data.csv_ file is located at _public://import/program/program.data.csv_.
+Hence, I implemented `hook_install` to arrange the files such that, the _program.data.csv_ file is located at _public://import/program/program.data.csv_.

 This is mainly because of the following reasons: